Grey-College-Web-Committee/jcr-website/README.md

 EMAIL_SENDER=yourname
-LOCAL_EMAIL=(true for production or Linux with postfix setup, false for web services) TOASTIE_BAR_EMAIL_TO=Where to send the orders
+LOCAL_EMAIL=(true for production or Linux with postfix setup, false for web services) TOASTIE_BAR_EMAIL_TO=Where to send the orders EMAIL_BCC=(set to an email to send copies, e.g. to check it is working)
 ```

 Durham University email addresses are no longer supported due to the requirement for MFA for non-personal accounts.